huilixie-dotcom/Tone-Buddy/README.md

 * pyttsx3 for TTS (Aqrabawi, N. (2017). pyttsx3. https://github.com/nateshmbhat/pyttsx3).
 * Emoji library (emoji.
 (2024). https://github.com/carpedm20/emoji/).
 * Inspired by: Mehrabian, A. (1971). *Silent messages*; Jurafsky \& Martin (2023) on NLP.
-* All original code (e.g., emotion heuristics, suggestion randomization) by Huili Xie.
-Borrowed elements clearly commented in source files.

-## License

-This project is for educational purposes.
-Feel free to modify, but cite if reusing.# Tone-Buddy